cosmos/sdk-tutorials/academy/4-my-own-chain/wager-denom.md

 6. Have Alice and Bob start a game with `token: ibc/1873CA...`.
 7. After the outcome of a game, the players can retransfer these foreign tokens via the same relayer to the remote chain.

-This is how the Typescript relayer built in by Starport lets you experiment with foreign tokens.
+This is how the Typescript relayer built in by Ignite CLI lets you experiment with foreign tokens.

 <HighlightBox type="tip">

 As soon as you close the browser window, the channels on both ends are no longer monitored and no token transfers will therefore take place.
-Also depending on the development state of Starport, after you close it, the relayer may not be able to reuse a channel it created earlier.
+Also depending on the development state of Ignite CLI, after you close it, the relayer may not be able to reuse a channel it created earlier.
 So do not use this for production.

 </HighlightBox>